javiverdu/Keensy/docs/README.md

 **Q) Is the PCB also 3d printed?**

 A) The PCB uses a 3d printed base that makes the handwiring cleaner and hot-swappable, it also gets rid of most of the soldering process (only the gpios of the board need to be soldered).

+**Q) What is Hotswap?**

+A) Hotswap is the ability to remove the switches from your keyboard without having to disassemble or desolder it.
+Normally you would need some hotswap sockets to achieve this but the handwired pcb is well designed and can achieve this feature without sockets

 **Q) What is handwiring?**